-The organic components of the salts in this group are biodegradable both as the lead(2+) salts and as the free fatty acids.
+The straight-chain and branched-chain organic components of the salts in this group are expected to be biodegradable both as the lead salts and as the free fatty acids.

-A ready biodegradation study on lead bis(2-ethylhexanoate), conducted in accordance with OECD Test Guideline (TG) 301C, found the chemical to undergo 98% degradation in 28 days (LMC, 2013; NITE, 2014).
+No biodegradation data were available for any chemicals in this group.
+However, a ready biodegradation study on the analogue chemical lead bis(2-ethylhexanoate) (CAS RN 301-08-6), conducted in accordance with OECD Test Guideline (TG) 301C, found the chemical to undergo 98% degradation in 28 days (LMC, 2013; NITE, 2014).

-The fatty acid components of the chemicals in this group will undergo relatively rapid biodegradation in the environment.
-Available experimental data from studies conducted in accordance with standard test guidelines demonstrate that dodecanoic acid (lauric acid), 2-ethylhexanoic acid and octanoic acid are all readily biodegradable (63-73% degradation in 15 days, OECD TG 301D; 99% degradation in 28 days, OECD TG 301E; and >60% degradation in 10 days, OECD TG 301D, respectively) (ECHA, 2014a; 2014e; 2014f).
-Decanoic acid (C{10}) is expected to undergo biodegradation at rate which is similar to lauric acid (C{12}) and octanoic acid (C{8}).
-The available biodegradation data for short-chain isocarboxylic acids suggest that the biodegradation potential of the remaining chemicals in this group should not be expected to differ significantly from that of their straight-chain analogues (LMC, 2013).
+The straight-chain and iso-branched fatty acid components of the chemicals in this group will undergo relatively rapid biodegradation in the environment.
+Available experimental data from studies conducted in accordance with standard test guidelines demonstrate that dodecanoic acid (lauric acid), 2-ethylhexanoic acid and octanoic acid are all readily biodegradable (63-73% degradation in 15 days, OECD TG 301D; 99% degradation in 28 days, OECD TG 301E and >60% degradation in 10 days, OECD TG 301D, respectively) (ECHA, 2014b; 2014e; 2014f).
+The available biodegradation data for short-chain isocarboxylic acids suggest that the biodegradation potential of the remaining isocarboxylic acids in this group should not be expected to differ significantly from that of their straight-chain analogues (LMC, 2013).